bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="switch1616"></a> SWITCH1616

-An 16x16 version of SWITCH44.
+A 16x16 version of SWITCH44.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by input 1.